Thanyasit/ESP32_Thermal_Scanner_with_LineNotify_and_Google_Sheets_Integration/README.md

 # ESP32_Thermal_Scanner_with_LineNotify_and_Google_Sheets_Integration
 ## Description

 This program uses an ESP32 microcontroller to measure temperature through a K3 Thermal Scanner, and sends notifications via Line Notify if the temperature exceeds a certain threshold.
-Additionally, it saves the temperature readings to a Google Sheets document using IFTTT.
+Additionally, it saves the temperature readings to a Google Sheets document using IFTTT.<br><b>2022</b>

 ## Prerequisites